202C-Pilot/202C-Master-Course/syllabus.md

 * 0.75 of a point for students who make **satisfactory** effort.
 * 0 points for students whose effort is **unsatisfactory** or for those who do not complete the activity.

-Note: only completing part of a discussion or writing activity is considered unsatisfactory. **You will not receive points for a forum unless you complete all of its work.**
+Note: Only completing part of a discussion or writing activity is considered unsatisfactory. **You will not receive points for a forum unless you complete all of its work.**

 ## Projects